Jeong Ye-in: 2014–2021: Debut with Lovelyz and solo activities

-2022–present: New agency, solo debut and return to acting
+2022–2024: New agency, solo debut and return to acting

 On January 11, 2022, she signed an exclusive contract with Sublime Artist Agency and revealed that she was preparing to debut as a solo artist.
 On January 25, Jeong released her first digital single track "Plus n Minus".
 On November 23, Jeong was cast in omnibus melodrama web series Love Lock.
 Later, Jeong made her second digital single track "Bus" which was released on December 2, 2023.

 On January 25, 2023, it was revealed that she participated in KakaoTV's virtual competition show Girls Reverse where she played the role of Junghorang, who was eliminated in the 6th episode.
 On March 18, Jeong released the track "Slow It Down" for JTBC television series Divorce Attorney Shin.
 Nine days later, she was cast in the TVING youth series Na Ra the Socialite Wannabe, where she plays a high school girl who is full of competitive spirit in everything except studying.
 On July 11, she starred in an OTT series My Friend's Graduation Ceremony alongside Kim Jong-hyeon and Park Chul-min.
 On August 14, it was revelead that Jeong had been cast in her musical debut, We Will Rock You, as Scaramouche.
 On September 2, Jeong released the track "Moon" for B-Play web series The Witch Store Reopening.

 On May 16, 2024, Jeong was featured on Ryu Su-jeong's digital single "Orange Juice".
 On May 29, Jeong became a cast member for the musical Carmilla, playing the role as a lead in the title.
 May 31, Jeong made her third digital single "I Will Be Your Spring" which was released on June 4.
 On August 19, she released the track "I'll Get You" for TV Chosun television series DNA Lover.
 On September 5, Jeong made her 4th digital single track "Dance With Me" which was released on September 11.
 2 days later, she released the track "Somewhere" for MBN television series Bad Memory Eraser.
 On September 19, Jeong was cast alongside Kwon Eun-bin in the mystery thriller series Mystic.
-On January 9, 2025, Jeong starring in the webtoon-based romance drama Explosive Romance alongside KNK's Lee Dong-won.
-On February 8, 2025, Jeong was cast in the musical Unoya.
-On March 25, Jeong released her 5th digital single "My One and Only".
-On October 9, 2025, Jeong was featured on Yaru's digital single "When Love Was Ours".
-On November 7, it was announced that Jeong would be releasing on her first mini album "ROOM", which is scheduled to release on November 22.